Alexander-Nasuta/gymcts/README.md

     env.close()

     # 5. print the solution
-    # read the solution from the info provided by the RecordEpisodeStatistics wrapper (that NaiveSoloMCTSGymEnvWrapper wraps internally)
+    # read the solution from the info provided by the RecordEpisodeStatistics wrapper (that DeepCopyMCTSGymEnvWrapper wraps internally)
     episode_length = info["episode"]["l"]
     episode_return = info["episode"]["r"]